KemberllyKib3/recipe_gpt_app/assets/meal _planner_sprint.md

 Can you help me with a personalized meal plan for [5] days?

-My dietary preferences are [beef, chicken, rice].
+My dietary preferences are [beef, chicken, rice, pasta].
 I have a goal of [2000] kcal.
-I would like [2] in a day.
+I would like [2] meals per day.
 I like [brazilian] cuisine.
-I have [nuts-free] to consider.
+I have [pork-free] to consider.
-I am a [amateur] cook and have [60] minutes for meal preparation.
+I am a [amateur] cook and have [120] minutes for meal preparation.

 Follow this pattern: